snowplow/documentation/docs/collecting-data/collecting-from-own-applications/react-native-tracker/introduction/index.md

 ### TrackerConfiguration

 Represents the configuration of the tracker and the core tracker properties.
-The TrackerConfiguration can be used to setup the tracker behaviour indicating what should be tracked in terms of automatic tracking and contexts/entities to attach to the events.
+The TrackerConfiguration can be used to setup the tracker behavior indicating what should be tracked in terms of automatic tracking and contexts/entities to attach to the events.

 Its type definition is: